Urielink/ekilinelight/readme.txt

 == Changelog ==

+= 1.4.1 - April 16, 2021 =
+* Improved "Show site title and tagline" in its markup, customizer controls, and CSS.

 = 1.4 - April 16, 2021 =
 * CSS theme style improves, skip button in header, update of theme options, technical improvements of PHP code.